 As the enforcement arm of the Marine Department, the Harbour Patrol Section (HPS) operates a fleet of patrol vessels to ensure compliance with marine regulations by ships in Hong Kong waters.
 For marine pollution prevention, patrol officers regularly bring prosecutions against offenders found littering Hong Kong waters.
-In 2003, we issued a total of 111 Fixed Penalty Notices to persons who committed the offence of marine littering.
+In 2004, we issued a total of 123 Fixed Penalty Notices to persons who committed the offence of marine littering.
+In addition two notices of intended prosecution were issued against marine littering in December 2004.